-LMDC funds will support the development and improvement of parks and open spaces along Fulton Corridor.
-The Titanic Memorial Park will be refurbished to become an improved gateway to the Seaport, through the restoration of the lighthouse and improved seating.
-The Pearl Street Tot Lot will be renovated to become a more welcoming area for children and families.
-The new 10,000 sq/ft park at Fulton and Gold Streets will include sitting areas, fencing, lighting, new plantings and other improvements.
-The City may need to acquire a small parcel of land to create the proposed park configuration.
-A new children's playground will be created at Burling Slip.
+LMDC funds will support the development and improvement of parks and open spaces along Fulton Corridor through the Fulton Corridor Open Space program, a component of the Fulton Corridor Revitalization Program.
+Titanic Memorial Park will be refurbished to become an improved gateway to the South Street Seaport, through improved seating and landscaping.
+Pearl Street Playground will be renovated and expanded to close and encompass Little Pearl Street, to become a more welcoming area for children and families.
+DeLury Square is a new 10,900 sq/ft park at Fulton and Gold Streets - which The City would acquire to create the proposed park configuration - including a lawn, planted areas, a pond and fountain, sitting areas, fencing, and other improvements.
+A new children's playground will be created at Burling Slip and would create 22,000 square feet of public open space. --ALLOCATION IN PAP-- PAP 12 indicates that between \$11,000,000 and \$12,500,000 (of the \$38,000,000 allocated to the Fulton Corridor Revitalization Program) will be used for the Fulton Corridor Open Space program.